Photojournalism Degree and Diploma Program Overviews

 Learn about undergraduate and graduate programs in photojournalism.
 Discover portfolio requirements, courses offered and career options available to graduates in the field.

 Photojournalism is the practice of delivering a news story or editorial comment through photography.
 Photojournalism degree programs combine coursework in reporting with artistic and technical instruction in photography.
-Degrees in photographic technology are available at the associate's degree level, but at the bachelor's and master's degree levels, students can enroll in journalism programs with a specialization in photojournalism.
+Degrees in photographic technology are available at the associate's level, but at the bachelor's and master's degree levels, students can enroll in journalism programs with a specialization in photojournalism.
+Submission of a portfolio may be required for admission to a master's program.

 Associate of Applied Science in Photographic Technology